enzovillafuerte/travel-distance-calculation/README.md

 - Depends on Google Maps web interface
 - Processing speed is limited by necessary delays between requests
 - May require adjustments if Google Maps interface changes
+- Potential to implement batch-esque processing using Multithreading methods